Report on April 10, 2009

 "Police recorded a statement from the man who detained Tilak and then sent him to Port Dickson Hospital where he died at noon.
 We never detained him," he added.

-blog that Tilak was mistreated when detained by Port Dickson police.
+The MP for Kapar S. Manikavasagam (PKR) claimed in his blog that Tilak was mistreated when detained by Port Dickson police.

 Osman said after Tilak''s death, police detained two Indian men who had detained him and applied to the court for a second autopsy on the body.